You are here:

 When topical corticosteroids are not effective, the doctor may prescribe a systemic corticosteroid, which is taken by mouth or injected instead of being applied directly to the skin.
 Typically, these medications are used only in resistant cases and only given for short periods of time.
-The side effects of systemic corticosteroids can include skin damage, thinned or weakened bones, high blood pressure, high blood sugar, infections, and cataracts.

 Certain antihistamines that cause drowsiness can reduce nighttime scratching and allow more restful sleep when taken at bedtime.
 This effect can be particularly helpful for patients whose nighttime scratching makes the disease worse.

 Topical calcineurin inhibitors decrease inflammation in the skin and help prevent flares.